Android creator Andy Rubin’s Essential Phone looks stunning and will cost $699

 There’s been much speculation around the new project from Andy Rubin, the man responsible for developing Android, and now we have the answer.
 Well, part of the answer, at least.

 Essential, Rubin’s new company, unveiled its first smartphone alongside an Amazon Echo-like device and a new operating system called “Ambient”.
-The three products were unveiled to the Verge, but all that Essential is providing at this point is renders and graphics so we’ll have to wait on the final verdict.
+The three were revealed online, but all that Essential is providing at this point is renders and graphics so we’ll have to wait on the final verdict.

 The phone is the most anticipated item here, and the firm has teased its unveiling over the past month.

 The first thing to notice from the renders — again, these are company supplied graphics not independent product shots — is the impressive edge-to-edge screen and tiny bezel.
 The design is really quite striking.
-The screen starts at the top of the device, leaving a small space for the front camera, rolling down to the bottom with just a tiny gap.
+The screen starts at the top of the 5.6-inch device, leaving a small space for the front camera, rolling down to the bottom with just a tiny gap.

-Although we don’t know the size of the panel, it seems on the larger side.
 The screen is a blend of titanium and ceramic which, Essential asserts, makes it stronger than those offered by Apple and Samsung.

-The device will ship with a Qualcomm 835 processor, 4GB of RAM and 128GB of on-device storage, according to The Verge.
+The device will ship with a Qualcomm 835 processor, 4GB of RAM and 128GB of on-device storage, according to the Essential website.
 The front-facing camera has an eight megapixel sensor and is capable of recording 4K video, while the rear camera is 13-megapixel with a second monochrome sensor to help boost low-light shots.
 That’s a departure from a secondary lens for bokeh-style images as Apple has done with the iPhone 7 Plus.

 In addition, as previously hinted at, the device will include a 360 degree camera that can be clipped on the device to enable a whole different kind of phone-based photography.
 Oh, and there’s no headphone jack but the device will ship with a dongle.